FE 'tkGooie' Utilities'PLOTtools' group

 This PlotQuik Bar Chart utility GUI Page

-INTRODUCTION to the On a page about a 'PlotQuik' utility nicknamed PlotQuik_PointsLines_XYdataEntry, I explained that I am in the process of creating 5 'PlotQuik' utilities:
+On a page about a 'PlotQuik' utility nicknamed PlotQuik_PointsLines_XYdataEntry, I explained that I am in the process of creating 5 'PlotQuik' utilities:

 SQUARE BRACKETS indicate a comment (not to be placed on the GUI).